Citron: Other languages

-In Hebrew it is called 'Etrog' (אתרוג).
+In Hebrew it is called an Etrog (אתרוג); in Yiddish, it is pronounced "esrog" or "esreg".
+The citron plays an important role in the harvest holiday of Sukkot paired with lulavim (fronds of the date palm).

 Origin and distribution

 The citron is an old and original citrus species.
-In the 19th century it was widely grown in Northern Iran.

-There is molecular evidence that most cultivated citrus species arose by hybridization of a small number of ancestral types, the citron, pomelo, mandarin and to a lesser extent, papedas and kumquat.
+There is molecular evidence that most cultivated citrus species arose by hybridization of a small number of ancestral types: the citron, pomelo, mandarin and, to a lesser extent, papedas and kumquat.
 The citron is usually fertilized by self-pollination, which results in their displaying a high degree of genetic homozygosity.
 It is the male parent of any citrus hybrid rather than a female one.